build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 #### 3. Parameter-Efficient Fine Tuning (PEFT)

-As the models getting larger and larger, fine Tuning on all parameters becomes challenging on consumer hardware.
+As models get larger and larger, fine-tuning on all parameters becomes challenging on consumer hardware.
 Besides, storing and inferencing with large fine-tuned model (similar size as the pre-trained LLM) are also expensive.
 **Parameter-Efficient Finetuning (PEFT)** can help to address these challenges.